Distinguished Compliance & Certification for Academic & American Programs

 Evidence & Rubrics

-All standards are judged through rubrics, observations, interviews, surveys, and document reviews, resulting in a balanced, evidence-based certification decision.
+All dimensions are judged through rubrics, observations, interviews, surveys, and document reviews, resulting in a balanced, evidence-based certification decision that reflects both domains.

-DCCAP is fully aligned with ISO 21001:2025, the international standard for Educational Organizations Management Systems (EOMS).
-It emphasizes learner-focused decisions, inclusion, transparency, and long-term success.
+DCCAP is aligned with ISO 21001:2025, the international standard for Educational Organizations Management Systems (EOMS).
+This alignment strengthens learner-focused decisions, inclusion, transparency, and sustainable performance.

-• ISO-based structure for policies, procedures, and continuous improvement cycles.
+• ISO-aligned structure for policies, procedures, risk controls, and improvement cycles.

-• Focus on learners and other beneficiaries, not just processes and paperwork.
+• Strong focus on learners and other beneficiaries, not only internal processes.

-• Emphasis on accessibility, inclusion, and effective communication with stakeholders.
+• Emphasis on accessibility, safeguarding, inclusion, and stakeholder communication.

 Why this matters to your school

-ISO 21001:2025 is a language that universities, regulators, and partners already know, making your certification easier to understand and trust.
+ISO 21001:2025 provides a shared reference point that universities, regulators, and partners already understand, making your certification easier to interpret and trust.

-A recognized, standards-based certification gives parents and students confidence that the school’s programs meet international expectations and support future study.
+A verified, standards-based certification reassures parents and students that the learning environment supports wellbeing, quality instruction, and future pathways.

-Together, DCCAP, ISO 21001:2025, and ICA ensure that certification is more than a label: it is a real indicator of quality, accountability, and continuous growth.
+Together, DCCAP and an authorized CB audit model ensure certification is more than a label — it is an evidence-based indicator of quality, accountability, and continuous growth.

 How the DCCAP Evaluation Works

-The DCCAP process brings together rubrics, evidence, and stakeholder voices to provide a complete and fair picture of each school or program.
+The DCCAP process brings together rubrics, evidence, and stakeholder voices to provide a complete and fair picture of each school or program — across both wellbeing domains.

 Rubric-Based Review